Kostyarnouk/tic-tac-toe-game/README.md

 3. The game checks for a winner after each turn.
 4. If a player wins, a message is displayed, and the score is updated.
 5. If the game is a draw, a message is displayed, and the draw count is updated.
+6. The first player to win 3 rounds is declared the overall winner.
-6. Click the reset button to start a new game.
+7. Click the reset button to start a new game.
+8. If an overall winner is declared, the game can be reset to start a new series of rounds.

 ## Files
 - `index.html`: The main HTML file containing the game structure.